 Small: 7-14 students where 14 is the maximum.

 Medium: Average is between 14-21 students with 21 as the maximum.

 Large: Trips 21-35 students.
 These are our largest trips.

-Typically Italy Photography falls into the small range, but trip sizes differ from year to year.
+Typically Italy Photography falls into the medium range, but trip sizes differ from year to year.

 How does this program connect to other programs?

 Most of our Europe programs are designed specifically so that participants can combine them with other trips.
 If you are connecting to another program, your counselor will escort you to the airport on the last day of the trip and help you get to your next destination where you will meet up with your new counselors and group.

 What is the food like on this trip?